flsafe/spellchecker/README.md

 ## Spell Checker

-  Implemented in C and Ruby on Ubuntu Linux GCC 4.4.5 and Ruby 1.8.7
+  Implemented in C and Ruby on Ubuntu Linux, GCC 4.4.5 and Ruby 1.8.7

   + checker.c Implements a simple spell checker
   + test.rb   A script that generates mispelled words

-## To comile spell checker
+## To compilter the spell checker

     make

-## To run spell checker
+## To run the spell checker

     ./check